Florida State vs. North Carolina College Basketball Game Preview

 At the end of January, Georgia Tech had a whip of the Seminoles.
 In addition, they have been superb in their last ten matches with a defense at No. 1 in the conference in the ACC’s top scoring offense and field goal percentage D.

 They managed to accomplish almost the impossible and kept their grip on the board in mid-January after a win over North Carolina, they are amazing on the offensive glass, and they are going against a team that is just not able to consistently.
-Score enough and change it too often on the way.
+Score enough and change it very often.

 Why North Carolina Will Win